Classes & Registration

 Nye Dance Productions is a dance studio in Oregon, Ohio.
 The studio teaches various styles of dance both as recreation dance, performance dance and competitive dance for students ranging from toddler to adult.
 Teaching dance using safe techniques is essential to the growth and development, and overall well being of its dancers.
 Nye Dance Productions takes pride in providing an educational approach to its lessons requiring students to use correct terminology when mastering skills in the studio.
 Parents alike are given resources to help further educate themselves and their students on basic as well as intermediate to advanced fundamentals of dance.

-If you register through your account for and take a space in a class, you are committed to, and agree to pay tuition for that class until either the end of the session or you drop the class by completing a Class Cancellation Form at the studio and paying the Class Cancellation Fee at the studio.
+If you register through your account for and take a space in a class, you are committed to, and agree to pay tuition for that class until either the end of the season or you drop the class by completing a Class Cancellation Form in person at the studio and paying the Class Cancellation Fee at the studio.
 Drop in classes may be available, if not full, without commitment for a fee.
 Please schedule in advance with the front desk.
-To enroll in Season 4 classes the registration fee and first month’s tuition must be paid in full.
-Account credits may be issued if scheduling needs to change before the Registration deadline.
+To enroll in Season 5 classes the registration fee and first month’s tuition must be paid in full.
+Account credits may be issued if scheduling needs to change before the Registration deadline, September 30th, 2023.

 Each dancer will be charged a non-refundable annual registration fee payable upon registration.
 Individual dancers $15 and siblings $25.
 This is a requirement to have a spot in registered dance classes.